SantiagoCM97/through-the-silent-lens/README.md

-# Through the Silent Lens
+# Through the Quiet Lens

-Welcome to **Through the Silent Lens** — a heartfelt dedication to my beloved wife.
+Welcome to **Through the Quiet Lens** — a heartfelt dedication to my beloved wife.

 This project is more than just a website; it is a tribute to her artistry, her vision, and the quiet passion she pours into every photograph.
 Built as a photography portfolio, this site is designed to be a canvas where she can showcase the full spectrum of her skills, creativity, and unique perspective on the world.